-Perhaps one of the most talked about topics in relation to retail landscape and environment is the absolute excess of packaging and its detrimental effect on the planet.
-Although there are products that require a protective shipping-friendly packaging, going through a Russian nesting doll of boxes to get to your online purchase is unnecessary, especially when most products are designed to be transported in their original packaging.
+Perhaps one of the most discussed topics in relation to retail landscape and environment is the absolute excess of packaging and its detrimental effect on the planet.
+Although there are products that require protective shipping-friendly packaging, going through a Russian nesting doll of boxes to get to your online purchase is unnecessary, especially when most products are designed to be transported in their original packaging.

 Consumers have been complaining about the unnecessary amount of paper and bubble wrap around their purchases.

-“Overboxing”, although not yet official term in dictionaries, has established itself as an Amazon shopping reality.
+“Overboxing”, although not yet an official term in dictionaries, has established itself as an Amazon shopping reality.